swank-rats/docs/in/image-processing/image-processing.md

 via contours works faster, more stable and produces less errors during the detect produces than the RGB and HSV detection.

 ## Websocket communication

 TODO

 ### Handling of connection loss
+If the connection to the NodeJS server gets lost we try to reconnect for one second.
+In this time all outgoing messages will be buffered and if a reconnect was successful, they will be sent.
+Otherwise they will be lost and not sent.

 ## Video streaming to HTML client
 We decided to use [Motion JPEG (MJPEG)](http://en.wikipedia.org/wiki/Motion_JPEG) since it is very easy to implement, has only less restrictions and can be easily provided over HTTP.